 - A social entrepreneur starting their own NGO or serving as a program officer offshore

-The MGM degree uses a holistic and integrative approach to deliver academic content and soft skills, such as self-awareness, problem-solving, teamwork, and collaboration.
-At the end of your program, you’ll have hands-on experience with the graduate-level business skills and industry-recognized competencies required for success in today’s international business market.
+The Master of Global Management degree uses a holistic and integrative approach to deliver academic content and soft skills, such as self-awareness, problem-solving, teamwork, and collaboration.

-Academic assessment in the MGM program focuses on international business skill and competency development.
+Academic assessment in the Master of Global Management program focuses on international business skill and competency development.
 In addition to practical experience with the essential business skills needed to succeed in today's global market, you’ll learn and practice negotiation, risk assessment, persuasive communication, critical thinking, problem-solving, active listening, effective rational and ethical decision-making, and much more - all through an international business lens.

-The MGM program outcomes are informed by industry experts and are the basis for the design of each course and are used to assess your learning:
+The Master of Global Management program outcomes are informed by industry experts and are the basis for the design of each course and are used to assess your learning:

 - Communicate Effectively – communicate effectively through writing, speaking, presenting, interviewing and using computer-based media.